mikeperry-tor/vanguards/README_SECURITY.md

 additional information that can help them mount their attacks.

-We further break down each adversary's capabilities using the following attack terms:
+We further break down each adversary's capabilities using the following attack actions:

- 1. **Guess** - When we say **"Guess"** with respect to an attack type, that means that the adversary can perform an attack to obtain this information, but they will not have high certainty that they are correct.
-In many instances, this can result in them guessing incorrectly that a lot of unrelated Tor clients have the property that they are trying to learn about.
+ 1. **Suspect** - When we say **"suspect"** with respect to an attack, that means that the adversary can perform an attack to obtain this information, but they will not have high certainty that they are correct.
+Depending on the attack, they may end up suspecting a lot of unrelated Tor clients as a result of their attack.
+These attacks may also fail to suspect the client that is actually of interest to them.
- 2. **Confirm** - When we say **"Confirm"** with respect to an attack type, that means that the adversary is able to use an attack to confirm a prior suspicion, outside information, or guess with extremely high certainty.
+ 2. **Confirm** - When we say **"confirm"** with respect to an attack type, that means that the adversary is able to use an attack to confirm outside information, prior suspicion, or speculation with extremely high certainty.
- 3. **Determine** - When we say **"Determine"** with respect to an attack type, that means that the adversary can perform an attack to obtain the described information with extremely high certainty in a relatively short amount of time, if the conditions for the attack are met.
+ 3. **Determine** - When we say **"determine"** with respect to an attack type, that means that the adversary can perform an attack to obtain the described information with extremely high certainty in a relatively short amount of time, if the conditions for the attack are met.

-Generally, **"Guess"** attacks are less useful to the adversary than **"Confirm"** attacks, and **"Confirm"** attacks are less useful than **"Determine"** attacks.
+Attacks that merely allow the adversary to **suspect** information are not typically useful, unless there is also an attack that allows the adversary to **confirm** that information.
+Attacks that **determine** information right away are thus more useful to the adversary than attacks that merely allow them to **suspect** information.

 ## Adversaries: Network